syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 {% endhighlight %}
 {% endtabs %}

-## Changing order of the DataFormItem in same row
+## Changing editor order in grid rows

-The order of the `DataFormItem` can be changed within a row by using attributes or by handling `GenerateDataFormItem` event.
+The order of the editors in grid row can be changed within a row by using attributes or by handling `GenerateDataFormItem` event.

-### Using attributes
+#### Using attributes

-The order of the fields can be changed by using the `ItemsOrderInRow` property in [DataFormDisplayOptionsAttribute] attribute.
+The order of the editors in grid rows can be changed by using the `ItemsOrderInRow` property in [DataFormDisplayOptionsAttribute] attribute.
 This is applicable only for Grid layout.

+{% endhighlight %}
+{% highlight c# %}

+this.dataForm.ColumnCount = 2;

+{% endhighlight %}
+{% endtabs %}

 {% tabs %}
 {% highlight c# %}